vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 sutra ), Baudhāyana-pits-medhasūtra ( in the ed. of the gļhya).
 Baudhayana-dharma-sutra-Anandāśrama Press, Bhāradyājagļhya-sūtra-edited by Dr. Salomons (Leyden, 1913).
 Brhad-devatā ( edited by Prof. Macdonell in the Harvard

 Oriental series ).
-Drāhyāyaṇa-brautra-gūtra-Edited by Dr. Reuter (vol. I only ).
+Drāhyāyaṇa-brautra-sūtra-Edited by Dr. Reuter (vol. I only ).
 Gautama-dharmasūtra with the commentary of Haradatta

 (Anandāsrama Press).
 Gobhila-grhya-sutra--(B. I. Series ).
 Gșhyasamgraha-parisista (edited by Bloomfield in Z. D. M. G.